-Current Performance: Current Performance: Arrowhead Regional Corrections' goal is to maintain its client recidivism rate at 30% or lower, as defined by the Minnesota Department of Corrections (DOC).
+Current Performance: Arrowhead Regional Corrections' goal is to maintain its client recidivism rate at 30% or lower, as defined by the Minnesota Department of Corrections (DOC).
 The MN DOC defines recidivism as "a felony conviction within three years of discharge."
-In 2021, ARC's adult probation recidivism rate was 15% (compared to 16% in 2020).
+In 2023, the MN Northeast Region's adult probation recidivism rate for a 2019 cohort was 13% (compared to 12% in 2022 with a 2018 cohort).
+This region includes the five ARC counties as well as Itasca and Aitken counties.

-Data Source: 2021 Minnesota Statewide Probation & Supervised Release Outcomes Report (MN DOC)
+Data Source: 2022 and 2023 Minnesota Statewide Probation & Supervised Release Outcomes Reports (MN DOC).

 In 2022 Arrowhead Regional Corrections completed a recidivism study of 1,810 adult clients who were discharged from probation in 2018.
-Only 6% of probationers were convicted of a new felony offense within two years of discharge from Probation.
+Only 6% of probationers were convicted of a new felony offense within three years of discharge from Probation.